 Destination Success: Sustaining your digital strategyOther

-Carolyn ROYSTON, United States
+Carolyn ROYSTON, USA

 You’ve consulted across the organisation, you’ve drafted your strategy and you’ve begun to deliver exciting new projects, but there are still many challenges to overcome before you can safely say you’ve been successful in really making your organisation “think digital”.